What is homophobia & biphobia?

 - Ensure that pupils know that homophobic and biphobic language will not be tolerated in schools.
 Make sure it is included in policies and procedures.

-- When an incident occurs, pupils should be informed that homophobic language is offensive, and will not be tolerated.
+- When an incident occurs, pupils should be informed that homophobic and biphobic language is offensive, and will not be tolerated.

 - If a pupil continues to make homophobic or biphobic remarks, explain in detail the effects that homophobic bullying has on people.

-- If a pupil makes persistent remarks, they should be removed from the classroom and teachers and staff should talk to him or her in more detail about why their comments are unacceptable.
+- If a pupil makes persistent remarks, they should be removed from the classroom and teachers and staff should talk to them in more detail about why their comments are unacceptable.

 - If the problem persists, involve senior managers.
 The pupil should be made to understand the sanctions that will apply if they continue to use homophobic or biphobic language.